Selective031/RazorBoard/README.md

 # Brief description:

 RazorBoard is a PCB with most hardware integrated for building a DIY Robotic Lawn Mower.
+With this revision, you need to get a MPU-6050.
+In a future revision, this will be included on the PCB.

 # Hardware: